There are so many beautiful springs in the state of Florida. Here are a few we were able to see in one-day Volusia County.

 Our recent date day adventure to other parts of Florida was really interesting this time.
-We wanted to spend the night at Daytona Beach because we had an appointment the next day in the area, so we decided to take the long way around to get there and see what was “happenin” in the southern area of our home and check out some area springs and the beach.
+We wanted to spend the night at Daytona Beach because we had an appointment the next day in the area, so we decided to take a long way around to get there and see what was “happenin” in the southern area of our home and check out some area springs and the beach.

-After leaving DeLand, we drove around and looked at a couple of fish camps which Florida made famous, back in the day.
+After leaving DeLand, we drove around and looked at a couple of fish camps that Florida made famous, back in the day.
 I love saying that.
 Back in the day.
-Back when things were slower, no one knew what technology was and life was just easier, its seems.
+Back when things were slower, no one knew what technology was and life was just easier, it seems.
 But, I’m sure in 20 years, younger people today will be saying the same thing.

 I was so impressed by this spring.
 Little did we know that its one of the largest springs around and a huge swim stop for the locals.
 There are so many activities available to do.
 Not only swimming, but you can rent canoes, take boat trips and in the spring, come by to watch the manatees stay for a few months.
 One of their favorite winter stops.